 6.2 Details of the next intended change of replica strips are available from the club.

-6.3 The club carries out its obligations, under the FA Premier League and Football League rulebooks, to prevent price fixing in relation to the sale of replica strips.
+6.3 The Club carries out its obligations, under the FA Premier League and EFL rulebooks, to prevent price fixing in relation to the sale of replica strips.

-6.4 The club offers refunds on merchandise in accordance with its stated policy and legal obligations.
+6.4 The Club offers refunds on merchandise in accordance with its stated policy and legal obligations.
 A copy of the club's refunds policy is available in the Superstore and on the Club website.

 7 Equal opportunities

 7.1 The Club operates an equal opportunities policy which is contained within the employees' handbook and is issued to all employees on joining the company.